 German auto giant Volkswagen is holding course on investing multi-billions into its electrification future.

-It’s all systems go at Volkswagen Group, as it restated its budget commitment of U.S. $71 billion to its electric future and vanquishing of tesla and Toyota.
+Europe: It’s all systems go at Volkswagen Group, as it restated its budget commitment of U.S. $71 billion to its electric future and vanquishing of tesla and Toyota.
 The first models based on its MEB platform are hitting the markets in the coming weeks and months, starting with the gleaming VW ID.3 and ID.4.
 Skoda’s Enyaq iV is also on the slate and will be the only MEB-based model made for Europe not built in Germany but instead assembled in Czechia.
 A Seat and Audi using the same architecture are soon to follow.

-“Such was the rush to get the ID.3 to market that they will have to do a recall next year to install the remaining bits of software to get the augmented reality [head-up-display] to function, among other features,” he said.
+“Such was the rush to get the ID.3 to market that they will have to do a recall next year to install the remaining bits of software to get the augmented reality HUD to function, among other features,” he said.

 The upcoming Audi e-tron GT will be a sedan and will share its underpinnings with the Porsche Taycan, rather than the regular e-tron.
 The brand already kicked off sales of its e-tron Sportback 50 Quattro and 55 Quattro in the United Kingdom.
 Fleet and retail buyers will get a charging service and other perks – such as 1,000 hours of free charging and a free home charging box – if they buy before the end of the year.
-Audi is continuing its electrification plans with the A3 Sportback 40 TFSI e, which is now available as a plug-in hybrid on Volkswagen’s modular MQB platform.
+Audi is continuing its electrification plans with the A3 Sportback 40 TFSI e, which is now available as plug-in hybrid on Volkswagen’s modular MQB platform.
 It also launched a plug-in version of the Q8.

 The e-tron is proving popular with new car buyers in Norway, where EVs are still snagging more than 50% of registrations.